Andre601/blog/docs/posts/2022/10-29-itemsadder.md

 }
 ```

-!!! note "Important"
+!!! warning "Important"
     Model files follow the same structure with textures as MC does, meaning that you need to prefix the texture path with your namespace (in my case `myitem:`) and also provide a path relative to `assets/:namespace/textures/`.
     Additionally do you **not** have to append a `.png` extension to the paths.
 MC automatically assumes PNG files being used.

     Blockbench should deal with those things by itself, as long as you're using a proper folder structure for the textures.

 We would put this file into a new folder called `models`.
 To add more structure am I adding an extra folder called `item`, so the current structure would look similar to this:

 ```
 data/
  |